Last edited 11/21/2022

 How quickly can I see Patricia McDonald?

 Patricia McDonald typically can speak with new clients within 48 hours.
-You can see their current availability and request an appointment on their profile page.
+You can see their current general office hours and request an appointment on their profile page.

 What languages does Patricia McDonald speak?